General

 How To Develop A Clear Growth Strategy For Your Small Business

 In today’s competitive landscape, small businesses should find ways to maintain an edge against the competition.
-One is to develop a clear growth strategy to help your business grow in no time.
+One is to develop a clear growth strategy to help your business grow quickly.
 Having a solid one ensures an unobstructed path to success.

 Understanding Growth Strategy

-A growth strategy or growth plan serves as a guideline for starting and growing a business.
+A growth strategy or plan is a guideline for starting and growing a business.
 For years, companies have relied on numerous methods when developing a growth strategy.
 Generally, it involves initiatives with key elements, such as budgets and timelines, to increase sales or market share.

-The strategy also includes gathering data and metrics to know the status of an organization in its lifecycle.
+The strategy also includes gathering data and metrics to determine an organization’s status in its lifecycle.
 A growth strategy is a roadmap to get your business from its starting point to where you want it to be in the coming years.

-It may be worth factoring in organization design if you want to ensure a good start in creating a growth strategy.
-A key step in this approach involves knowing the organizational design definition and all related elements.
+It may be worth factoring in organizational design to ensure a good start in creating a growth strategy.
+A key step in this approach involves knowing the definition of organizational design and all related elements.

 Steps In Developing A Growth Strategy